wodby/docs/docs/stacks/elasticsearch/index.md

 This changelog is for Elasticsearch stack on Wodby, to see images changes see tags description on repository page: [elasticsearch](https://github.com/wodby/elasticsearch/releases) and [kibana](https://github.com/wodby/kibana/releases).

+### 2.3.0

+- Updated to 7.2.0
+- We now install standard version of Elasticsearch and Kibana instead of OSS
+- Base image for Elasticsearch changed to `adoptopenjdk/openjdk11`

 ### 2.2.3

 Elasticsearch and Kibana updates: 7.1.1, 6.8.0